embeddedcc/bcs-docs/docs/data_log.md

 ![datalog graph](img/datalog/datalog_settings.png)

 The **Four Channel Mode** check box allows you to choose how many channels for which you want to record data.
-By default, 8 channels are recorded and each channel can have up to 64 data points.
+By default on the BCS 462, 8 channels are recorded and each channel can have up to 64 data points.
 This is based on the available memory in the BCS.
 If you check the box for 4 Channel Mode, data for only 4 channels will be recorded, but they will have 128 data points available.
+Four channel mode is selected by default on the BCS 460.
 Keep this in mind when setting the Frequency for each source type and whether or not you want to Rollover data for that channel.

 Under **Source Type**, you can select the source of the data to be displayed on the graph.
 The choices are *Disabled*, *Temp*, *Setpoint*, *Input*, and *Output*.
 When *Disabled* is selected, no data will be displayed.
 When *Temp* is selected, the temperature for the associated Temp Probe will be displayed.
 When *Setpoint* is selected, the graph will display when the setpoint is reached for the associated temp probe based on the settings configured on the [Temp Setpoint Adjust](temp_adjust.md) page.
 When *Input* is selected, the state of the selected Discrete Input will be displayed on the graph.
 When *Output* is selected, the state of the output source will be displayed on the graph.